 “Prolonged use may produce neurologic dysfunction; patients with vitamin B12 deficiency (pernicious anemia) and those with other nutritional deficiencies (alcoholics) are at an increased risk.”

-Taking part in the giant canisters of medical-grade nitrous oxide may seem like an exciting diversion, but the reality is far more risky.
+Taking part in the giant canisters of medical-grade nitrous oxide may seem like an exciting diversion, but the reality is far riskier.
 We spoke to bar owners who chose to keep their anonymity.
 They have stated that they’ve seen regular users act violently and experience noticeable personality shifts.